retorquere/zotero-better-bibtex/site/content/exporting/pull.md

   - export
 ---

-You can fetch your bibliography on the url http://127.0.0.1:23119/better-bibtex/collection?`[collectionID]`.`[format]` [^1], where collectionID is:

-* the ID you get by right-clicking your collection and selecting "Show collection key"
+You can fetch your bibliography on the url http://127.0.0.1:23119/better-bibtex/collection?`[collectionID]`.`[format]` [^1].
+You can get this URL for a group, library or collection by right-clicking it and selecting `Download Better BibTeX export...`
-* the path "/[library id]/full/path/to/collection" (the library id is the first number from the key you get in the option above; it's always '0' for your personal library)

-or any multiple of those, separated by a '+' sign.

-The format is either 'bibtex' or 'biblatex', and determines the translator used for export.

 You can add options to the export as URL parameters: